melancurion/getdata-030/README.md

 1. The script "run_analysis.R" should be placed in a working directory (which should be assigned as such by means of setwd()).
 The command source("run_analysis.R") will execute the script.
 2. The script will download the zipped dataset from the target URL specified above to a directory "./data", which will be created if it does not already exist.
 3. The script will unzip the retrieved zip file into the working directory.
 This will have the effect of creating a new "raw data" directory "./UCI HAR Dataset", with nested subdirectories "./UCI HAR Dataset/test" and "./UCI HAR Dataset/train".
-These latter two directories will each contain an "/Inertial Signals" subdirectory and three files.
+These latter two directories will each contain an "/Inertial Signals" subdirectory and three files. *Note that the Inertial Signals files have not been directly used to generate the tidy dataset.*
    - "./UCI HAR Dataset" will contain the following files:
       * README.txt
       * activity_labels.txt